 Q: What is the Census?

-A: The Census is a head count of everyone residing in the United States on April 1, 2020.
-It has been mandated by the U.S. Constitution (Article 1, Section 2) since 1790 and it occurs every 10 years.
-The Census counts people of all ages, race, and ethnic groups.
+A: The Census is a headcount of everyone residing in the United States on April 1, 2020.
+It has been mandated by the US Constitution (Article 1, Section 2) since 1790, and it occurs every 10 years.
+The Census counts people of all ages, races, and ethnic groups.
 Population totals from the decennial Census determine the number of seats each state has in the House of Representatives; the totals are also used to redraw federal and state legislative districts.
-The Census population counts are used to determine the allocation of federal dollars to states, cities and counties, and to help citizen and policy makers understand demographic, economic, and geographic trends needed to inform critical business decisions.Q: When is Census 2020?
+The Census population counts are used to determine the allocation of federal dollars to states, cities and counties, and to help citizens and policymakers understand demographic, economic, and geographic trends needed to inform critical business decisions.Q: When is Census 2020?

 A: Census Day is April 1, 2020 but the online tool will start accepting responses in mid March.
 Some other programs will be starting in March as well.Q: How can I respond to the Census?

 A: In 2020 you can respond to the census online (using a computer or a smart phone), over the telephone, or by submitting a paper form.
 Early in 2020 all census addresses will receive a card inviting the residents to complete the census.
 The 2020 Census provide people with a URL so they can complete the census online, a toll-free telephone number if they want to call in their responses, and an address to request a paper form.Q: Will a census worker come to my door?

 A: In most cases, no. The Census Bureau will send out multiple notices encouraging people to respond.
 Some of these mailings will include the census form.
 Census workers will only visit those addresses that did not respond to a previous mailing.Q: How will I know that someone is from the census?